 Miscarriage can occur in any pregnancy.
 Two studies found that women taking duloxetine had a slight increase in their chances to miscarry in the first trimester.
 Other studies have found the chances of miscarriage to be similar to that of women taking other antidepressant medication.
 However, research also shows that depression itself can increase the chance for miscarriage.
 This makes it difficult to find out whether the medications used to treat depression can also cause miscarriage.

 Does taking duloxetine during my pregnancy increase my risk of premature birth?

 I need to take duloxetine throughout my entire pregnancy.
 Will it cause newborn complications in my baby?

 Maybe.
 When used near delivery, duloxetine may cause temporary (lasting a short time) symptoms in the baby.
 These symptoms are also referred to as withdrawal and/or toxicity.
 At this time, because of insufficient studies, we do not know how high the chance is that a baby would have withdrawal or toxicity from the medication.
 The symptoms may include breathing problems, jitteriness / tremors, more or less muscle tone, irritability, problems sleeping, and hard time eating or regulating their body temperature.
-While in rare cases some babies may need to stay in a special care nursery for a few days until these symptoms go away, most of the time the symptoms are mild and go away on their own in a few weeks.
+While in rare cases some babies may need to stay in a special care nursery for a few days until these symptoms go away, most of the time the symptoms are mild and go away on their own.
+Symptoms usually go away within a few weeks.
 Not all babies exposed to duloxetine will have symptoms.

 Should I stop taking duloxetine during the pregnancy or wean off it before the third trimester?